fpkmatthi/db3-server/README.md

 After launching the box you can connect to the mongodb instance by setting up a connection for **localhost:27017**.

+**TODO:** exec jupyter on startup, temp solution is to provision on each boot

 Jupyter is configured to launch in the synced_folders dir.
 After provisioning you will see a link.
 You can copy pasta the link directing to localhost into your webbrowser to open the Jupyter workspace.